t-automator/prog_phx/README.md

 # prog_phx
-Notes and addenda from the Pragmatic Programmer book, Phrogramming Phoenix >= 1.4
+Notes and addenda from the Pragmatic Programmer book, Programming Phoenix >= 1.4

+#### Purpose

+This document is a personal log of my working through this book.